dharmab/sheets/BUILDING.md

 # Troubleshooting

-If the app doesn't work after deploying to the Vagrant VM, try restarting Tomcat with  `vagrant ssh -c 'sudo systemctl restart tomcat'`.
-This occurs because Tomcat tries to deploy the WAR during the provisioning phase.
-Since the WAR hasn't been built and deployed at this stage, Tomcat can't find the file and errors.
-Restarting Tomcat is a simple way of forcing it to find the newly compiled WAR.
-This should only be required for the first deployment- subsequent redeployments should be detected and Tomcat should reload the WAR automatically.
+If you can't access the webapp after first building the VM, try restarting the firewall with `vagrant ssh -c 'sudo systemctl restart firewalld'`.
+I'm not sure why the firewall fails.

 For other problems, check the Tomcat logs: